Mahima Makwana: Early life

 Makwana was born and brought up in Mumbai.
-Her father was a construction worker who died when she was five months old.
+Her father was a construction worker who died when she was four months old.
 Makwana and her elder brother were raised by their mother, a former social worker.
-Makwana completed her schooling from Mary Immaculate Girls' High School Makwana has a bachelor's degree in mass media.
+Makwana completed her schooling from Mary Immaculate Girls' High School.
+Makwana has a bachelor's degree in mass media.

 Career

-Television (2009-2020)
+Television (2009–2020)

 Makwana started auditioning for acting parts at the age of 10, and appeared in a few Television advertisements.
 Her television debut was Mohe Rang De on Colors TV and she appeared in CID, Aahat, Miley Jab Hum Tum and Jhansi Ki Rani as a child artiste.
 In 2009 she played the role of young Gudiya/Gauri in the Colors TV show Balika Vadhu.

 In 2011, Makwana was cast as the Parallel lead in Imagine TV's Sawaare Sabke Sapne...
 Preeto.
 Her first major lead role was in the Zee TV blockbuster soap opera Sapne Suhane Ladakpan Ke.
 Mahima said in an interview that reaching this point in her career was not easy and that she had participated in more than 500 auditions prior to Sapne Suhane Ladakpan Ke.

 After Sapne Suhane Ladakpan Ke, In March 2015, Makawana played the role of Ram Kapoor and Gurdeep Kohli daughter in Dil Ki Baatein Dil Hi Jaane.
 After the end of Dil Ki Baatein Dil Hi Jaane in August, In November 2015, Makwana signed Adhuri Kahaani Hamari where she played the lead roles of Manasvini Choudhry, a Devrakshika and her reincarnation Radhika Khosla, a film-making student who learns about her previous birth life.

 In 2015, Makwana appeared in an episodic role in Zing's youth show Pyaar Tune Kya Kiya as Mandira opposite Nikhil Chaddha.

 In August 2017, Makwana played the lead Anami Baldev Singh in the Star Plus show Rishton Ka Chakravyuh.

 In October 2018, Makwana entered as the female lead role of Mariam in Star Plus show Mariam Khan - Reporting Live post leap replacing Deshna Dugad.
 From December 2019 to November 2020, Makwana appeared as a protagonist Rani Dave Reshammiya in Colors TV's Shubharambh.